Guide to the best way to visit Mount Teide and the top Mount Teide trips from around the island

-- Route Nr.10: (40 min, strenuous) This route takes you to Spain’s highest peak, passing by La Fortaleza Vantage Point.
+- Route Nr.10 (40 min, strenuous) – The route takes you to Spain’s highest peak, passing by La Fortaleza Vantage Point.
 The route is not easy due to the altitude and the strong sulfur smell.
-The view from the peak is glorious as you’ll be able to spot other Canarian Islands: La Palma, El Hierro, La Gomera and with some luck even Fuerteventura and Lanzarote.
+The view from the peak is glorious as you’ll be able to spot other Canarian Islands: La Palma, El Hierro, La Gomera, and with some luck even Fuerteventura and Lanzarote.

-- Route Nr.11: (25 min, average) The route takes you to La Fortaleza Vantage Point from which you’ll enjoy a spectacular view on the northern part of Tenerife and the lush Anaga mountains.
+- Route Nr.11 (25 min, average) – The route takes you to La Fortaleza Vantage Point from which you’ll enjoy a spectacular view of the northern part of Tenerife and the lush Anaga mountains.
 The path is flat but due to the latitude, the hike can be very tiring.
 Don’t underestimate it!

-- Route Nr.12: (30 min, average) The trail takes you to the Pico Viejo Vantage Point from which you’ll be overlooking southern Tenerife.
-It’s thus the perfect spot to enjoy a view on the caldera, the Pico Viejo crater and Mount Guajara.
-From here, you’ll spot La Gomera and La Palma island.
+- Route Nr.12 (30 min, average) – The trail takes you to the Pico Viejo Vantage Point from which you’ll be overlooking southern Tenerife.
+It’s thus the perfect spot to enjoy a view on La caldera, the Pico Viejo crater, and Mount Guajara.
+From here, you’ll spot La Gomera and La Palma.

-Please note that you’ll need a permit to access the peak and Teide crater which is NOT included in your cable car ticket.
+Please note that you’ll need a permit to access the Mount Teide peak and crater which is not included in your cable car ticket.
 You need to apply for a free permit here.

-If you want to go hassle-free, I recommend booking your guided hike to Teide peak from the cable car station (incl.
-Special Mount Teide permit).
+If you want to go hassle-free, I recommend booking your guided hike up to Mount Teide peak from the cable car station (including the special Mount Teide permit).

 How to Visit Mount Teide for Hikers and Adventurers

-Calculate 6 hours to hike up from Montaña Blanca to The Refugio de Altavista.
+Calculate 6 h to hike up from Montaña Blanca to the Refugio de Altavista del Teide.
 You may want to descend by cable car.

-Don’t forget to book your bunk bed in the Refugio de Altavista in advance.
-Book your stay here.
+Don’t forget to book your bunk bed in the Refugio de Altavista del Teide in advance.

-Please note that you’ll need a permit for Mount Teide to access the peak.
-You need to apply for a free permit here.
+Please, note that you’ll need a permit for Mount Teide to access the peak.

 Mount Teide Tenerife Trips for Couples

-Indeed, Tenerife boasts very low light pollution (especially near Teide volcano) and thus the star-sprinkled sky creates the perfect setting for a romantic excursion by night.
+Indeed, Tenerife boasts very low light pollution (especially near Mount Teide!) and thus the star-sprinkled sky creates the perfect setting for a romantic excursion by night.

-Here goes my selection for my favorite romantic Teide excursions:
+Here is the selection of my favorite romantic Teide excursions:

-- Teide by Night Experience with Dinner and Stargazing
+- Teide Night Experience with Dinner and Stargazing

 Mount Teide by Night Excursions

-Visit Mount Teide National Park during the daytime and visiting the Teide Natural Park at night are 2 completely different worlds.
+Visit Teide National Park during the daytime and visiting Teide Natural Park at night are 2 completely different worlds.

-One of my favorite ways to spend my time after work was driving with my work colleagues to the Teide Natural Park and lay down on a blanket to observe the stars.
+One of my favorite ways to spend my time after work was driving with my work colleagues to Teide Natural Park and laying down on a blanket to observe the stars.
 Unforgettable memories!

 Did you know that the Teide Observatory is the world’s largest solar observatory?